 5 loofah showers later…

 Well, I have 1 out of the 2 right.
 I need to work on that yard part a bit more.
-Playing yard games is much more fun then fixing dead patches of grass.
+Playing yard games is much more fun than fixing dead patches of grass.

 I would like to make a couple of notes about these giant pick-up sticks…

 1. As with all sticks, small children should not play with them.
 Older children should be cautious.
 Adults should be okay.
 But, just tell everyone that safety is first.
 And watch that you don’t get sharp stake ends.